 - Silliman, J., 1998.
 “Expanding Civil Society, Shrinking Political Spaces: The Case of Women NGOs,” in Dangerous Intersections: Feminist Perspectives on Population, Development and the Environment, Y. King and J. Silliman (eds.), Boston: Southend Press, 133–162.

 - Verba, S., K. Lehman Schlozman, and H. Brady, 1995.
-Voice and Equality: Civic Voluntarism in America, Cambridge: Harvard University Press.
+Voice and Equality: Civic Voluntarism in America, Cambridge, MA: Harvard University Press.

 - Weber, M., 1949.
 The Methodology of the Social Sciences, New York: Free Press.

 - –––, 1958.
 The Protestant Ethic and the Spirit of Capitalism, New York: Charles Scribners’ Sons.

 - Woods, N., 2002.
 “Making the IMF and the World Bank More Accountable,” International Affairs, 77: 83–100.